-1.1 The appellant is proposing a large solar farm across ten fields (61ha) in a rural area of hills and valleys in North Warwickshire including solar panels, substations, transformer stations, tracks/roads, parking, high security fencing and gates, and CCTV.
-The appellant sets out that mitigation planting measures would be implemented around the boundary of the site and within it.
+1.1 The applicant is proposing a large solar farm across ten fields (61ha) in a rural area of hills and valleys in North Warwickshire including solar panels, substations, transformer stations, tracks/roads, parking, high security fencing and gates, and CCTV.
+The applicant sets out that mitigation planting measures would be implemented around the boundary of the site and within it.
 Onsite mitigation would include hedgerows to help filter views of the proposed development.
-These would be allowed to grow to 2.5m in height.
-The planting of hedgerows and hedgerow trees would be secured via Condition.
-The vegetation in this area has been managed by the farmers, but it is unclear who would manage it in the future.
+These would be allowed to grow to 2.5m in height, which would take many years, and given the site encompasses an elevated hill, would be limited in terms of the effectiveness at filtering views, especially in winter.